thewhitetulip/intro-to-vuejs/1_introduction.md

 ## Using Components

+For decades we have been using reusable components in our other programming projects.
+But since the web wasn't really imagined beyond document sharing between DARPA scientists, there wasn't much of a structure to it.
+The companies like Netscape which created some of the basic things and Xerox which invented TCP/IP later established the standards.
+One such missing standard was web components.

-Web components are an amazing concept.
-They allow us to create custom HTML tags.
+It is an amazing concept.
+Allow us to create custom HTML tags, which we can easily reuse in other projects.

 Now, we can have a `<todo>` tag for our app rather than having to write all the `<li>` stuff directly in our `index.html`, the advantage it offers is that our HTML pages look clean, plus, we can reuse the components in other projects.

 When we build a custom element, we can hide a lot of code in our index.html.

-Let's name our custom element `<todo>`

-We will include this in our index.html as
+We will include this in our index.html just as we use normal HTML tags like follows:

 	<ol>
 	   <todo></todo>